gristlekinginc/metsci-site-v2/blog/2025-06-29-How-Do-You-Keep-Your-Data.md

   />
 </div>

 Name your worker (I’ll use the same name as my database, `metsci-bike-tracker`) and hit Deploy in the bottom right.
-You don’t need to change the `worker.js` code here (in fact, you can’t, so don’t even try).
+You don’t need to change the `worker.js` code here, we'll do that later.

 <div style={{
   display: 'flex',